akeneo/pim-helpcenter/content/md/products-super-power/publish-workflow.md

 3. Publish the *Product A*

 ::: warning
-Associations for published products will only be visible via the API and flat file exports.
-You won't see them in the product interface.
+Associations for published products will only be visible via the API and flat file exports (csv or xlsx).
+You won't see them in the product edit form (`Associations` tab won't be displayed).
+Please note that associations with quantities won't be visible neither in the API, nor in the product edit form.
 :::